-- have been awarded a pass grade for courses of 30 to 40 credits. - have been awarded a pass grade for a licentiate thesis of 80 to 90 credits.
+- have been awarded a pass grade for courses of at least 40 credits. - have been awarded a pass grade for a licentiate thesis of at least 70 credits.

 The thesis and the courses shall together amount to 120 credits for a Degree of Licentiate.